NEW Regulatory Crisis: Negotiating the Consequences of Risk, Disasters and Crises (with Sally Lloyd-Bostock). Cambridge University Press. May 2017.

 “One of the great strengths of this book is that it shows what makes decisions about enforcement more difficult even than most officers themselves recognize, and so clears the ground for debating the justifications for various techniques.
 It is a major scholarly contribution to the literature on law enforcement and deserves to be widely read.” - David Feldman

-Risk, Resilience, Inequality and Environmental Law (editor).
-Edward Elgar Publishing, 2017.
+NEW Risk, Resilience, Inequality and Environmental Law (editor).
+Edward Elgar Publishing, July 2017.

 The environmental challenges of the twenty-first century have raised profound questions regarding the suitability of environmental law to manage the many complex issues at hand.
 This insightful book considers how the law has adapted to address these challenges, and considers the ways in which it might be used to cope with environmental risks and uncertainties, whilst also promoting resilience and greater equality.